Effective Date: April 19, 2011

 4.2.2 All NASA STI not meeting any of the criteria for distribution limitations described herein shall be considered to be approved for public release.

-4.2.3 Information approved for public release shall be made available by the NASA Center for AeroSpace Information (CASI) to any and all pertinent distribution channels, in keeping with the policy set forth in OMB Circular A-130.
+4.2.3 Information approved for public release shall be made available by the NASA STI Support Services to any and all pertinent distribution channels, in keeping with the policy set forth in OMB Circular A-130.

 4.2.4 Protection of Certain STI